betheden/hebrew-grammar/content/participle_active.rst

 When functioning as a noun, a participle will often take the :ref:`particle_definite_article`
 (but not always).
-The participle can either function as a noun by itself or introduce a relative clause that functions as a noun.
+The participle can either function as a noun by itself or introduce an entire clause that functions as a noun.
+A participle will appear in the :ref:`state_construct` either when it takes a
+:ref:`suffix`
+or when it is in a construct relationship with another noun in the :ref:`state_absolute`.

 .. csv-table:: Example: GEN 1:30 –– a participle functioning by itself as a noun